-The natural harbor of Pearl Harbor near Honolulu was once one of the largest harbors in all of Hawaii.
-Not quite in the middle of the Pacific Ocean, Pearl Harbor is located about 4000 miles from Japan and about 2000 miles from the U.S. mainland.
+The natural harbour of Pearl Harbor near Honolulu was once one of the largest harbours in all of Hawaii.
+Almost in the middle of the Pacific Ocean, Pearl Harbor is located about 4000 miles from Japan and about 2000 miles from the U.S. mainland.
 Because of its strategic location, it has been used as a U.S. Navy base over the years.
-Pearl Harbor became the scenario of a terrible surprise attack on December 7, 1941, launched by Japanese forces.
-Without any premonition, hundreds of Japanese fighter planes gathered over the U.S. Navy base that Sunday morning and destroyed quite a few naval ships.
+Pearl Harbor became the scene of a terrible surprise attack on December 7, 1941, launched by Japanese forces.
+Without any warning, hundreds of Japanese fighter planes gathered over the U.S. Navy base that Sunday morning and destroyed quite a few naval ships.
 In addition to nine damaged battleships, more than 300 military aircraft were destroyed.
-However, the Japanese attack destroyed much more than military arsenal.
+However, the Japanese attack destroyed much more than the military arsenal.
 Over 1000 Americans were injured and about 2500 Americans lost their lives in the attack, including civilians.
-Immediately after the attack on December 8, 1941, under then President Franklin D. Roosevelt, Congress was asked to declare war on Japan immediately.
+Immediately after the attack on December 8, 1941, under President Franklin D. Roosevelt, congress was asked to declare war on Japan immediately.

-Even today, five memorials at Pearl Harbor commemorate the fateful and tragic events.
+Even today, five memorials at Pearl Harbor remind us of the fateful and tragic events.
 Visitors are given the opportunity to see the scene of horror and the remains of the battleships and aircraft hangars with their own eyes.
-Survivors recount the horrific and chaotic scenes that unfolded at Pearl Harbor on December 7, and visitors will long remember the visit.
+Survivors talk about the horrific and chaotic scenes that unfolded at Pearl Harbor on December 7, and visitors will remember the visit for a long time.

 The Japanese Attack on Pearl Harbor

-The U.S. and Japan had already been on the path to war for several decades, and when no peaceful, satisfactory solution could be negotiated with the United States, the Japanese decided to take the only option that promised success.
+The U.S. and Japan had already been on the path to war for several decades and when no peaceful and satisfactory solution could be negotiated with the United States, the Japanese decided to take the only option that promised success.
 A surprise attack on the Pearl Harbor military base.
 The drafting of the plan and also the exercises of the Japanese forces took several months.

-The plan was very simple, it was to destroy the entire Pacific fleet of Pearl Harbor.
-The Japanese put this devastating act into practice on Sunday morning, December 7, 1941.
+The plan was very simple - it was to destroy the entire Pacific fleet of Pearl Harbor.
+The Japanese turned this devastating plan into reality on Sunday morning, December 7, 1941.
 It was around 8 a.m. when the skies above the U.S. Navy base filled with countless Japanese aircraft and a literal rain of bullets and bombs pelted down on the Pearl Harbor military base and all the anchored ships.
-Just 10 minutes after opening fire, an armor-piercing bomb weighing nearly 800 kilograms struck the battleship USS Arizona.
+Just 10 minutes after opening fire, an armour-piercing bomb weighing nearly 800 kilograms struck the battleship USS Arizona.
 It hit the ship's ammunition magazine and caused a catastrophic explosion that sank the battleship with over 1500 men inside within 9 minutes.

 Another 400 crewmen died when torpedoes hit the USS Oklahoma and the battleship went off balance.
 It fell on one side, filled with water and sank.

-After a time of less than two hours, the surprise attack by the Japanese was over and all battleships in the harbor off Honolulu suffered considerable damage.
+After a time of fewer than two hours, the surprise attack by the Japanese was over and all battleships in the harbour off Honolulu suffered considerable damage.
 After the attack, all but two of the sunk battleships were salvaged and fully repaired.

 Effects of the attack on Pearl Harbor

 More than 300 aircraft and nearly 20 ships were destroyed and deformed in the surprise Japanese attack.
-Likewise, military facilities on land and associated airfields were destroyed and more importantly, 1000 people were injured in the attack and over 2400 marines as well as civilians lost their lives.
+In addition to that, military facilities on land and associated airfields were destroyed and more importantly, 1000 people were injured in the attack and over 2400 marines as well as civilians lost their lives.